-The ABH credentialing process ensures that providers of behavioral health services meet minimum standards of practice and are capable of meeting the quality of care required by Access Behavioral Health.
+The ABH credentialing process ensures that providers of behavioral health services meet minimum standards of practice and can meet the quality of care required by Access Behavioral Health.
 The credentialing process ensures adequate member choice, adequate capacity within the ABH network, timely access to services, and prevents discrimination in the ABH provider Network.
 To participate as a Behavioral Health network provider, organizational providers, individual providers, and individual members of provider groups must meet established criteria as set forth by ABH and outlined in the policies and procedures, and successfully complete the credentialing review process.
 ABH requires that all applicants meet all state standards and requirements regarding background screenings.
 ABH will not credential any individual or organization that is excluded from participation in Federal health care programs.

-Practitioners must post their liability insurance in a prominent location that is visible to members.
-Providers must post the AHCA Consumer Help Line number (888-419-3456) in a prominent location in the waiting areas.
+Practitioners must post the following in a prominent location that is visible to members: their liability insurance, the AHCA Consumer Help Line number (888-419-3456), consumer notice, office hours, and FL Patient Bill of Rights and Responsibilities.